igouProto/ramp-swe-frontend-challenge/README.md

 ---

-# [v] Bug 1: Select dropdown doesn't scroll with rest of the page
+# - [x] Bug 1: Select dropdown doesn't scroll with rest of the page

 **How to reproduce:**